PolyMathOrg/PolyMath/README.md

 We have **806** green tests !
 At the moment, all the development happens in the master branch (we are using trunk-based development).

 PolyMath is a Pharo project, similar to existing scientific libraries like NumPy, SciPy for Python or SciRuby for Ruby.
-PolyMath already provide the following basic functionalities:
+PPolyMath already provides the following basic functionalities:
 - complex and quaternions extensions,
 - random number generators,
 - fuzzy algorithms,
+- automatic differentiation,
 - KDE-trees,
 - Numerical methods,
 - Ordinary Differential Equation (ODE) solvers.

-A book about PolyMath called "PolyMath book" is available online: https://github.com/SquareBracketAssociates/PolyMath-book
+The authoritative book on PolyMath is available online: https://github.com/SquareBracketAssociates/PolyMath-book

-Some documentation (to be cleaned and reorganized) about PolyMath is available on the Wiki here: https://github.com/PolyMathOrg/PolyMath/wiki
+Some documentation (work in progress) is available on the Wiki: https://github.com/PolyMathOrg/PolyMath/wiki

 Natalia wrote some explanation about benchmarking PolyMath in the Pharo For Enterprise Book: https://github.com/SquareBracketAssociates/PharoForTheEnterprise-english/blob/ae40e7ab6f7651f6e7c271869eb1efc4e531e774/ComparingSolutions/ComparingSolutions.pier